← Back to Research

 ⚠ Watch Out

 A legal check costs ₹15,000–30,000 and takes 1–2 weeks.
-This is non-negotiable.
 A title defect discovered after registration can make your property unsaleable for years.

 05